k1sh0re/Ball-and-Plate/README.md

 ## Objective

-To balance a ball at the center of a plate using a PID controller
+To balance a ball at the center of a plate using PID control.

 ## PID Controller
 PID control stands for proportional integral derivative control and is one the most popular control method used in robotics as it is relatively simple and can achieve control over almost any sort of disturbance created in a system.